 Paving the roadway and retrofitting curb ramps and traffic signals for ADA compliance

-Sidewalk curb ramps and pedestrian push buttons will be checked for compliance with ADA standards and retrofitted or replaced, as needed.
+Sidewalk curb ramps and pedestrian push buttons will be checked for compliance with Americans with Disability (ADA) standards and retrofitted or replaced, as needed.

 To provide a smooth traveling surface for motorists and bicyclists and to improve safety and accessibility for pedestrians.

 - Design: March 2023 to Spring 2025

 - Right of way: Summer 2023 to Winter 2024